crlimacastro/Canvas-Runner/README.md

 Something I didn't mention before is that both the `setTimeout(function, milliseconds)` and `requestAnimationFrame(function)` functions return a `Number` value, which is the id of the timeout request that we can use to cancel it.
 We weren't saving it before because it was not being used, but it will prove very useful for the stop feature.

-Create globals for the spawnSpikeID and updateID and in their respective functions, cache the return value of their `setTimeout(function, milliseconds)` call.
+Create globals for the spawnSpikeID and updateID and in their respective functions, save the return value of their `setTimeout(function, milliseconds)` call.
 In `update()`, if a collision is found with the player, call `stop()`.

 The `spawnSpike()` and `update()` loops would end up looking like so: